AdarshMJ/AdarshMJ.github.io/index.md

 My name is Adarsh Jamadandi.
 I have a Master's degree in Computer Science from Saarland University.
 My research interests include Graph Representation Learning and Geometric Deep Learning.

-I am actively looking for PhD positions in the field of geometric deep learning and graph representation learning.
+I am actively looking for PhD positions.
 Please feel free to reach out to me if you have any interesting opportunities!

 I finished my master's thesis at the [Relational Machine Learning Lab](https://relationalml.github.io) under the supervision of Dr. Rebekka Burkholz.